23f1001617/json-round2/README.md

 Generated app for:

-> Enhance the previous JSON table by adding a 'Toggle Theme' button that switches between light and dark modes with smooth transitions.
+> Update the previous JSON table page (from Round 1).
+Keep the same rates.json structure and display each currency and rate in a table (#currency-table).
+Add a 'Toggle Theme' button that switches between light and dark modes using inline CSS and JS, preserving the table display.

 ---
 MIT License